Janetfanatic/Fantastic-Four/README.md

 3. Random Forest
 4. ADA

+## Training and Testing Sets

+We split the dataset with "is_cancelled" variable as the target.
+Dividing the data with a 30% testing and 70% training sets.

 ## Data Pre-processing and Feature Engineering

 After analyzing the different features we removed duplicate features such as the "country" feature and removed features that are highly correlated with the "is_cancelled" feature.
 We also, removed features with significant number of null values ("agent" and "company").
 We added the most common values for features that had only few missing values ("children").
 We also used a standard scaler to balance data.